Skip to content

 url: https://sourceforge.net

-Formerly known as True Mandel, Fractal Forge is an excellent Mandelbrot and Julia set exploration tool that stands out for its fast calculations, even of deep zooming shots.
-This version improves the amination tool.
+Formerly known as True Mandel, Fractal Forge is an excellent Mandelbrot and Julia set exploration tool notable for its fast calculations, even of deep zooming shots.
+This version improves the animation tool.
+The program comes with a dozen fractal formulas, several drawing algorithms and lots of color palettes (called color sequences) that are easy to modify.
+In current Windows OS versions, it reports some errors occasionally (incompatibilities more than bugs), but other than that, everything’s working fine.
+Open source (GPLv2).

 Last revision: 25 August 2002.